-- All eligibility and DOB documentation are found to be in accordance with all requirements of this policy and is found to be sufficient to justify the Business Applicant's participation in the Program. - All Program forms required throughout the entirety of the Application process have been duly completed and executed by the appropriate Program Staff and the Business Applicant. - All funds used for the Program, whether CDBG-DR or received by means of a subrogation of funds, have been properly accounted for and reconciled.

-- All permits required have been properly closed-out with the proper governmental entities. - Environmental clearance, if required, has been obtained for the Business Applicant. - Other requirements for closeout as established in the grant agreement contract have been completed.
+- All eligibility and DOB documentation are found to be in accordance with all requirements of this policy and is found to be sufficient to justify the Business Applicant's participation in the Program. - All Program forms required throughout the entirety of the Application process have been duly completed and executed by the appropriate Program Staff and the Business Applicant. - All funds used for the Program, whether CDBG-DR or received by means of a subrogation of funds, have been properly accounted for and reconciled. - Environmental clearance, if required, has been obtained for the Business Applicant. - Other requirements for closeout as established in the grant agreement contract have been completed.